Begounet/scriptableobjects-oriented/README.md

 They are available from the *Assets -> Create -> SO -> Create -> Atomics* menu.<br>

 Are supported :
+- SO Bool
-- SO Integer : simple integer
+- SO Integer
+- SO Float
+- SO String
+- SO Vector2
+- SO Vector3
+- SO Quaternion (not editable via Euler angles yet)
 - SO Integer Clamped : an integer that can be clamped by minimum, maximum or both.
 If both is selected, a slider will be available.
-- SO Float : simple float
 - SO Float Clamped : a float that can be clamped by minimum, maximum or both.
 If both is selected, a slider will be available.

 ![SO Integer Clamped Example](Medias~/ExSOIntegerClamped01.jpg)